-The Benefits of Intermittent Fasting
+The Health Benefits of Intermittent Fasting

-The Science Behind Fasting
+The Basic Science Behind Fasting

 The best way to think of your body’s metabolism is that it has two modes: feasting and fasting.
 When you feast, you’re eating and storing energy.
 When you’re fasting (not eating), you’re burning recently consumed calories and stored food energy.

 When we consume carbohydrates, our bodies break them down into simple sugars for energy.
 Unused calories are stored as glycogen in the liver and as fat throughout the body.
 The pancreas plays an important part in this storage process by producing insulin, an essential hormone that facilitates blood sugar (glucose) moving into the cells.
 While in the feasting mode, insulin levels increase.
-When we stop consuming food and enter into the fasting mode, our insulin levels drop and become more sensitive and we burn the glycogen in our liver and peripheral fat for energy and fuel, which can lead to the therapeutic production of endogenous ketones.

-The Benefits of Intermittent Fasting
+The Health Benefits of Intermittent Fasting

 Taking a break from eating allows your gut to rest, which ultimately allows your body to burn fat for fuel.
-By giving your gut a break, it also allows your immune system to concentrate on supporting other areas in the body outside of your gut.
+By giving your gut a break, it also allows your immune system to concentrate on supporting other areas in the body outside of your gut where most of your immune system resides when you are eating.
 There are several ways in which to fast, but the goal is to include a window of time in which you do not consume food.
-Fasting has many positive mental and physical health benefits.
-It has been shown to:

 • Lower insulin resistance (promotes insulin sensitivity)